-Whiplash occurs when an impact causes one’s head to be forcefully thrown backward and then forward in a snapping motion.
-The sudden and sharp movement can cause soft tissue injuries to the joints of the neck as well as to ligaments, nerves, muscles, and discs.
-In some extreme cases, the whiplash victim may suffer brain bruising as well.
+Whiplash a term used to describe the snapping motion sustained by a neck when an impact causes the head to be moved quickly in the opposite direction of the impact.
+This is also known as cervical acceleration/deceleration trauma or syndrome (CAD).
+The sudden and sharp movement can cause damage to the joints of the neck as well as to nerves, muscles, and discs.
+In some extreme cases the brain can be bruised as well.

-- Back pain, including pain in the upper back, shoulders, or arms
+- and pain in the body or arms.

-If you or a loved one has suffered a whiplash injury, contact the car accident attorneys at The Rothenberg Law Firm today to discuss your personal injury claim by submitting a free case evaluation online at InjuryLawyer.com or by calling our phone number, 1-800-624-8888.
-The initial consultation is FREE of charge.
-Our legal team works on a contingency fee basis; if we agree to handle your case, there are no legal fees unless we are successful in getting you money.
+If you or a loved one has suffered a whiplash injury, The Rothenberg Law Firm can provide the experienced legal help you need.
+The firm can be reached at 1-800-624-8888or you can fill out a free online case evaluation form.
+The initial consultation is always FREE.
+If we pursue your case, there is no legal fee unless we are successful in getting you money.